ItsMichal/sea-of-thoughts/README.md

 - Day/Night modes, which automatically detect and switch
 - Sea who else is in the sea of thoughts

-### Please check the deployments bar on the right or above for a live example.

 ## HackMIT2020 Project Link